react-navigation/react-navigation.github.io/docs/bottom-tab-navigator.md

 });
 ```

+If you have a custom tab bar, make sure to emit this event.

 #### `tabLongPress`

 This event is fired when the user presses the tab button for the current screen in the tab bar for an extended period.
+If you have a custom tab bar, make sure to emit this event.

 ### Helpers